black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 # Step 84
 Declare a toNumberList function that takes an args parameter and implicitly returns the result of splitting the args by commas.
 Then chain a map method to your split method and pass in parseFloat as the argument to the map method.

+# Step 85
+Declare an apply function that takes a fn and args parameter.